-- A list of dates and deadlines specific to this election, derived from Bylaws and Regulations.
-This list includes a mandatory Candidates Meeting and a deadline for takedown of all posters and other campaign materials. - A list of materials available to all candidates. - A list of campaign spending limits per faculty. - Contact information for some of the faculty-specific staff who can sign your Form 2. - Guidelines on banners and posters derived from Bylaws, Regulations, Operating Policies, and relevant University policy. - General campaign rules and a schedule of penalties. - The full text of several Bylaws and Regulations at time of writing: - o Bylaw 320: Elections, Plebiscites, and Referenda and its Regulations. - o Bylaw 140: Student Judiciary. - o Regulation 110.13: Attendance. - o Regulation 100.02: Student Governance Code of Conduct.
+- A list of dates and deadlines specific to this election, derived from Bylaws and Regulations and approved by the CRO.
+This list includes a mandatory Candidates Meeting and a deadline for takedown of all posters/campaign materials (page 3). - A list of materials available to all candidates (page 5). - A list of faculty-specific campaign spending limits (page 4). - Contact information for some of the faculty-specific staff who can sign your Form 2 (page 17). - Guidelines on banners and posters derived from Bylaws, Regulations, Operating Policies, and relevant University policy (pages 11-12). - Campaign rules (pages 6-11) and a schedule of penalties (pages 12-14).

+- The full text of several Bylaws and Regulations at time of writing (pages 21-51): - o Bylaw 320: Elections, Plebiscites, and Referenda and its Regulations. - o Bylaw 140: Student Judiciary. - o Regulation 110.13: Attendance. - o Regulation 100.02: Student Governance Code of Conduct.

 It is your responsibility to be familiar with all these materials and make a good-faith effort to uphold all relevant guidelines and rules.
-It is also your responsibility to ensure that you and your volunteer team hold yourselves to the highest standards of behavior toward members of other campaigns.
+It is also your responsibility to ensure that you and your volunteer team hold yourselves to the highest standards of behaviour toward members of other campaigns.
+Your conduct is subject to the Code of Student Behaviour.

-Dates and Deadlines: Fall 2023 By-Election
+Dates and Deadlines: Winter 2024 Council Election

-By-election nomination deadline September 18, 2023 4:00 PM Deadline for Candidates Meeting exemption September 18, 2023 4:00 PM MANDATORY Candidates Meeting Marigold Room (SUB 0-31) September 20, 2023 4:00 PM By-election campaign period begins September 21, 2023 9:00 AM Deadline for submitting UASU website bios/photos September 21, 2023 4:00 PM Deadline for submitting expense report/receipts September 26, 2023 6:00 PM By-election voting begins September 27, 2023 9:00 AM By-election campaign period and voting end September 28, 2023 6:00 PM By-election conclusionary meeting September 28, 2023 7:00 PM Deadline for removal of all campaign materials September 28, 2023 9:00 PM Deadline for by-election results announcement September 29, 2023 6:00 PM By-election appeal deadline October 3, 2023 6:00 PM Council ratifies by-election results October 10, 2023 N/A cro@su.ualberta.ca
+Council Election nomination deadline March 11, 2024 4:00 PM Deadline for Candidates Meeting exemption March 11, 2024 4:00 PM MANDATORY Candidates Meeting Juniper Room (SUB 0-33) - remote attendance possible with prior CRO approval, in emergencies or by exemption deadline March 13, 2024 4:00 PM Council Election campaign period begins March 14, 2024 9:00 AM Deadline for submitting UASU website bios/photos March 14, 2024 4:00 PM Deadline for submitting expense report/receipts March 19, 2024 4:00 PM Council Election voting period begins March 20, 2024 9:00 AM Council Election campaign period and voting end March 21, 2024 6:00 PM Conclusionary meeting March 21, 2024 7:00 PM Deadline for removal of all campaign materials March 21, 2024 9:00 PM Deadline for announcement of unofficial results March 22, 2024 12:00 PM Vacancy Petitions open for seats not filled in this election March 22, 2024 N/A Deadline for Council Election appeals may vary; two business days since announcement of results March 26, 2024 12:00 PM Students' Council ratifies results April 2, 2024 N/A GFC appoints the student GFC representatives selected in this election April 29, 2024 (anticipated) 2:00 PM